Victoria Hand: Fictional character biography

-Hand is introduced as a S.H.I.E.L.D. accountant, dating a fellow agent named Isabelle, who has different beliefs about the fight against criminals and terrorists.
-Three years before the Secret Invasion storyline, Victoria sent a letter to S.H.I.E.L.D. director Nick Fury about his war on terrorism and her concerns that he was doing a poor job.
-Isabelle implored Victoria not to send the letter.
+Victoria Hand is introduced as a S.H.I.E.L.D. accountant, dating a fellow agent named Isabelle, who has different beliefs about the fight against criminals and terrorists.
+Three years before the Secret Invasion storyline, Hand sent a letter to S.H.I.E.L.D. director Nick Fury about his war on terrorism and her concerns that he was doing a poor job.
+Isabelle implored Hand not to send the letter.
 The result was Hand's transferral to a S.H.I.E.L.D. base in Portland, Oregon.
 Hand's relationship broke down due to Isabelle's anger over her advice being ignored.

 During the "Dark Reign" storyline, Norman Osborn becomes the head of S.H.I.E.L.D. and transforms the organization into the operation known as H.A.M.M.E.R.
-He appoints Victoria to the position of deputy director of this organization due to her vocal opposition of previous S.H.I.E.L.D. directors Nick Fury and Tony Stark.
-Victoria willingly supports Osborn's agenda to subvert the heroes and place villains instead, believing that Osborn would bring peace to the world.
-Victoria also has a certain level of authority over Osborn's Avengers despite Osborn giving Moonstone the position of his second-in-command.
+He appoints Hand to the position of deputy director of this organization due to her vocal opposition of previous S.H.I.E.L.D. directors Nick Fury and Tony Stark.
+Hand willingly supports Osborn's agenda to subvert the heroes and place villains instead, believing that Osborn would bring peace to the world.
+Hand also has a certain level of authority over Osborn's Avengers despite Osborn giving Moonstone the position of his second-in-command.

-Victoria is arrested following an attack on the Asgardians.
+Hand is arrested following an attack on the Asgardians.
 She is taken onto a Helicarrier, where she is interviewed by Steve Rogers.
-Victoria states that she does not regret her actions and is trying to help the world.
-In response, Rogers appoints Victoria as the liaison to the New Avengers.
-Spider-Man's suspicions of Victoria and duties with the Future Foundation prompt him to temporarily leave the New Avengers, believing that Victoria will turn on the New Avengers.
-After Osborn's Dark Avengers launch their attack, Victoria reveals to the New Avengers that she was actually a triple agent, pretending to work for both Captain America and Norman Osborn while actually working for Captain America.
+Hand states that she does not regret her actions and is trying to help the world.
+In response, Rogers appoints Hand as the liaison to the New Avengers.
+After Osborn's Dark Avengers launch their attack, Hand reveals to the New Avengers that she was actually a triple agent, pretending to work for both Captain America and Norman Osborn while actually working for Captain America.

-Victoria is possessed by Daniel Drumm's ghost during his revenge attack on the New Avengers for what happened to his brother Jericho.
+Hand is possessed by Daniel Drumm's ghost during his revenge attack on the New Avengers for what happened to his brother Jericho.
 Under Drumm's possession, she is forced to kill Daimon Hellstrom and Jennifer Kale.
-After Doctor Strange dispatches her in the Avengers Mansion and brings her to the astral plane, Victoria Hand is killed by Drumm.
+After Doctor Strange dispatches her in the Avengers Mansion and brings her to the astral plane, Hand is killed by Drumm.